thunder/thunder-distribution/README.md

 If you want to help, to make Thunder even better, please take a look at the [contributing guidelines](CONTRIBUTING.md).

 ## Development
-For information on the installation and development of Thunder, please take a look at [docs/development.md](docs/development.md).
+For information on the developing for Thunder, please take a look at [docs/development.md](docs/development.md).